 My work engages with how we assess language and information.
 I often refer to history to question culture and society today; and so, I’m interested in how we seek patterns, symbols, and relationships to predict behavior, choose and to remember.

 I created a symbolic language that serves as a metaphor to reflect the complexity of understanding language itself.
 It also provides me a way to create imagery from memory.
 This frees my imagination and allows me to run into constant unpredictability and challenges.
 Overall, I wish to create imagery that is artificial and unexpected yet feels familiar and convincing.

-Process when working with representation and figuration: I choose not to use direct reference; this includes photos, internet image searches and what I may see in the visual social media world.
-Rather, since 2000, I created a language that is at the foundation of my work.
-It’s a metaphor that reflects the complexity of understanding language itself, and provides me a way to create imagery from memory.
-This frees my imagination and allows me to run into constant unpredictability and challenges.
-Much of my work integrates an artificial symbolic language system I created.
+Process when working with representation and figuration: I choose not to use direct reference, this includes photos and internet images.
+Rather, since 2000, I created and integrated with my work a symbolic language that is its’ foundation.
 The language itself allows one to visually ‘speak in color’ and where ‘color has sound’.
 It is based on algebraic chess notation (a-h and 1-8), the musical notes of a-g, and a combination of the Spanish and English languages (see Phonetic Trilogy: Part 1).
 In addition, I’ve kept a series of 99+ notebooks that I use as my reference for ongoing work.
 These elements are key, to perhaps, come up with worlds I have yet to see.